joshjohanning/github-misc-scripts/gh-cli/README.md

 Queries the enterprise for all organizations given the specified role (e.g.: which organizations is the user an admin of)

+## get-label-usage-in-repository.sh

+Gets the usage of a label in a repository.
+Returns data in table format.

 ## get-organization-id.sh

 Get the organization ID used for other GraphQL calls.
 Use the login of the Organization as the input.